Ravnur-Inc/ams-api-replacement-demo-app/docs/custom-storage.md

-## Ravnur Media Services custom storage account support
+## How to configure Ravnur Media Services to work with your existing storage account

-Ravnur Media Services provides the feature of connecting a custom storage account as a media content storage.
-You will need to setup user-assigned managed identity access to your storage account to enable passwordless connection between RMS and your storage account.
+Ravnur Media Services allows you to continue using your existing storage accounts.
+Your current AMS account may have one or more storage accounts connect to it, and you can continue to use them.
+You will need to setup user-assigned managed identity access to your storage account to enable a secure connection between RMS and your storage account.

-The following sections provides step-by-step guide on how to connect custom storage to Ravnur Media Services
+The following sections provides step-by-step guide on how to connect your existing storage account(s) to Ravnur Media Services.

 ### Locate the User-Assigned Managed Identity

-1. Go the resource group created as part of the Ravnur Media Services deployment
+1. Go to the resource group created as part of the Ravnur Media Services deployment
 2. Under the list of resources, go to the “Managed Identity” section

 > The name of the Managed Identity wll be unique for your specific deployment, however, it always follows a pattern "id-\<unique-suffix\>"